 Here's a glance at allowances that are either taxable, partly taxable or non-taxable:

 - Dearness Allowance: Dearness Allowance (DA) is an allowance paid to employees as a cost of living adjustment allowance paid to the employees to cope with inflation.
 DA paid to employees is fully taxable with salary.
-The IT Act mandates that tax liability for DA along with salary must be declared in the filed return.
+The Income Tax Act mandates that tax liability for DA along with salary must be declared in the filed return.

-- Entertainment Allowance: Employees are allowed the lowest of the declared amount --one-fifth of basic salary, actual amount received as allowance or Rs.
+- Entertainment Allowance: Employees are allowed the lowest of the declared amount one-fifth of basic salary, actual amount received as allowance or Rs.
 5,000.
 This is an allowance provided to employees to reimburse the expenses incurred on the hospitality of customers.
 However, Government employees can claim exemption in the manner provided in section 16 (ii).
 All other employees have to pay tax on it.

 - Overtime Allowance: Employers may provide an overtime allowance to employees working over and above the regular work hours.
 This is called overtime and any allowance received for this is fully taxable.

 - City Compensatory Allowance: City Compensatory Allowance is paid to employees in an urban centre which may be highly expensive and to cope with the inflated living costs in the cities.
 This allowance is fully taxable.

 - Interim Allowance: When an employer gives any Interim Allowance in lieu of final allowance, this becomes fully taxable.

 - Project Allowance: When an employer provides an allowance to employees to meet project expenses, this is also fully taxable.